dshawul/Scorpio/Readme.md

     coupled cluster of computers is done using YBW.

   * use of native endgame bitbases (EGBBS) of upto 6 pieces

+  * Experiments with montecarlo tree search (MCTS) for chess.
+It supports alpha-beta rollouts with LMR and null move in the tree part of the search, coupled with standard MCTS rollouts or standard alpha-beta search.

 ### Parallel